Productboard pricing in 2023: How much does Productboard cost?

 Productboard: You would need the “Pro” plan.
 The “Essentials” plan doesn’t let you collect and organize customer feedback.
 You don’t need the extra features that come with the “Scale” plan.
 You would have to pay for each of the three “Makers” on your team.

-Savio: With three Makers (at Savio, we call them “Teammates”) you would fit comfortably in the SMB pricing plan.
+Savio: With three Makers you would pay for 3 admin seats on the Essential pricing plan.

 $270 per month ($3,240 per year)